-SOLAR Enrollment FAQ
+SOLAR Enrollment Infomation

 This FAQ provides information students may need to navigate the SOLAR Enrollment feature.
 SOLAR is Stony Brook University's primary administrative system used by students to register for classes, print schedules, view and pay bills, view transcripts, update personal information, report student employment hours, and more.

 For Fall and Spring semester enrollment, each student is assigned an electronic Enrollment Appointment.
 Your Enrollment Appointment is the exact date and time that you may begin your enrollment.
 (For example, April 14th, 11:00AM).

 Students are assigned enrollment appointments based on their academic level, cumulative units earned and units in progress.

 G1 1st year Master's or Advanced Cert. student with less than 24 earned credits